kris701/zoraxyfail2ban/readme.md

 # Installation
 To use this plugin, you must first have fail2ban installed.

+> [!WARNING]
+> This does NOT work with docker!!!
+It is not possible to have zoraxy and fail2ban (using unix sockets and systemd) running, to my knowledge.

 ## Fail2Ban

 All the following steps is assumed to be run with `sudo -i` or as a root user.